Jay Bothroyd: International career

 As a youngster Bothroyd represented England at several youth levels, getting as far as the under-21 team.
 He won one cap for the team during a friendly against Mexico at Filbert Street, scoring during the match with a spectacular overhead kick as England won 3–0.

 In October 2008, it was revealed that Bothroyd was on the verge of a possible call-up to play for Jamaica as he qualifies through his grandparents.

 In April 2010, Guyana were interested in calling-up Bothroyd, whom qualifies for the nation through his parents.

 On 13 November 2010, Bothroyd was called up to the England squad for the friendly against France.
 He appeared as a second-half substitute in the 2–1 defeat, becoming Cardiff City's first England international in their 111-year history, and the first Football League player to represent England since David Nugent in 2007.

 Style of play

 Dave Jones described Bothroyd as a player who can "drift, he's got good ability and good pace."

+Media career

+For Season Two of the Apple TV series Ted Lasso, assistant director Sophie Worger hired former professional player Kasali Casal to manage the soccer choreography.
+Casal enlisted a team of former professional players to play for the opposition teams facing AFC Richmond during game scenes, these included Bothroyd and fellow former Premier League players and Lee Hendrie, Jermaine Pennant and George Elokobi.

 Personal life

 Bothroyd was diagnosed with epilepsy as a teenager and takes lamotrigine twice daily.
-He didn't take the condition seriously until he was 26 and had a seizure that caused him to drive into someone's garden.
-He has scarring on the front of his brain, though doesn't want to get surgery to get it removed unless his seizures worsen.
+He did not take the condition seriously until he was 26 and had a seizure that caused him to drive into someone's garden.
+He has scarring on the front of his brain, but does not want to get surgery to remove it unless his seizures worsen.